2023 Best Value Mechanical Engineering Bachelor's Degree Schools in Arkansas

 Best Arkansas Schools for Affordable Quality for a Bachelor's in Mechanical Engineering

-The average tuition and fees for an in-state undergraduate at UARK are $9,574 a year.
+In-state tuition fees for undergraduate students at UARK are $9,574 per year.
 ME majors at UARK take out an average of $22,262 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $370, based on a 10-year repayment plan.

-UARK also took the #1 spot in our Best Mechanical Engineering Bachelor’s Degree Schools in Arkansas rankings.
+UARK did well in our overall quality rankings, too.
+It placed #1 on our Best Mechanical Engineering Bachelor’s Degree Schools in Arkansas list.

 Read full report on Mechanical Engineering at University of Arkansas